🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Food sources rich in folate

-• Green leafy vegetables Spinach, kale and romaine lettuce are excellent examples.
+• Green leafy vegetables: Spinach, kale and romaine lettuce are excellent examples.

-• Nuts and seeds Walnuts, sunflower seeds and other edible seeds provide their share of folate.
+• Nuts and seeds: Walnuts, sunflower seeds and other edible seeds provide their share of folate.

 Recommended folate intake